Utility Apprenticeships will help to engineer your future career prospects

 Posted on Wednesday, February 12, 2020 by admin — No comments

-Every day we all use each form of utility from boiling the kettle to sending an email.
+Each day we all use some form of utility from boiling the kettle to sending an email.
 But do you really know how your electricity supply or internet connection is accessible at the flick of a switch?

 There are four utility services available which include Water, Gas, Electric and Telecom.
 We all take these services for granted on a daily bases, we expect water to come out of the tap or your internet connection to be super fast.
 But to get these services to your home or work place many hours go into installing and maintaining the services.